mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40047-b_Aliens of charted space 1.md

 considerations of syntax and vocabulary.
-Simply generate a word as desired and assign a suitable meaning to it, such as ‘Killer of Ten Thousand’ or, less bloodthirstily, ‘He Honors His Ancestors’ or ‘Place of the North Wind’.
+Simply generate a word as desired and assign a suitable meaning to it, such as 'Killer of Ten Thousand' or, less bloodthirstily, 'He Honors His Ancestors' or 'Place of the North Wind'.
 Since Aslan does not translate well into English (most Aslan words are an entire phrase of meaning, much like written Chinese ideograms), meanings can vary considerably.
-Tehleikhoi is the name of an Aslan mercenary regiment; it can be translated as ‘Soldiers of the Falling Night’, ‘Knights of the Setting Sun’, or ‘Warriors of the Evening Star’.
+Tehleikhoi is the name of an Aslan mercenary regiment; it can be translated as 'Soldiers of the Falling Night', 'Knights of the Setting Sun', or 'Warriors of the Evening Star'.
 There is a great deal of latitude in the development of Aslan words and names.

 **Aslan Language**